Exit popups work.

-But don’t stop at a money back guarantee.
-Take inventory of all the likely objections that your shoppers may have, and check that you have thoroughly covered them all, either on your product or checkout page, or on your exit popup.
+But don’t stop at a money-back guarantee.
+Take inventory of all the likely objections that your shoppers may have, and check that you’ve thoroughly covered them all, either on your product or checkout page or on your exit popup.

-- I need to think about it. – people make purchase decisions based on emotion, so if you appeal to them deeply enough on an emotional level, you’ll likely overcome this objection.
+- I need to think about it.
+People make purchases based on emotion, so if you appeal to them on an emotional level, you’ll likely overcome this objection.

 9. Give a Reminder

-As in exit popup hack #6, you can use the Zeigarnik effect to prevent shopping cart abandonment.
+Exit popup hacks #6 and #9 both use the Zeigarnik effect to prevent shopping cart abandonment.

 Your copy could say something along the lines of, “Wait!
 You still have these items in your cart…” or “Wait!
 Don’t leave without your…” and then show images of the items they are about to leave behind.

-Sometimes, however, shoppers just aren’t ready to buy, even though they are still interested.
+Sometimes, however, shoppers just aren’t ready to buy, even though they’re still interested.
 Offer to save their basket, and collect their email in the process.
 Then it will be super easy for them to come back to your site and pick up where they left off, and you can even start sending them emails.
-(See our list of abandoned cart email examples for inspiration.)
+Check out our list of abandoned cart email examples for inspiration.